Skip to Content

 Preserving Environmental Corridors

 Commission plans, including VISION 2050, recommend preserving environmental corridors in essentially natural, open uses.
-While the term “preserve” generally means to retain in existing conditions, the Commission has determined that certain types of uses can be accommodated while maintaining the overall integrity of the existing resources when used in relation to environmental corridors (see guidelines here).
+While the term “preserve” generally means to retain in existing conditions, the Commission has determined that certain types of uses can be accommodated while maintaining the overall integrity of the existing resources when used in relation to environmental corridors (guidelines for development compatible with environmental corridors).
 Otherwise, new urban development should avoid these environmental corridor lands, particularly the primary environmental corridors.

 To the extent possible, new urban development should also avoid secondary environmental corridors and isolated natural resource areas, and should attempt to preserve other wetlands, woodlands, natural areas, critical species habitat sites, and park and open space sites outside environmental corridors.